Public Health Act 1925 (1925 Act)

 (4) Any person aggrieved by the intended order of the local authority may, within twenty-one days after the posting of the notice, appeal to a petty sessional court.”

+Accordingly, section 18 can now only be used in England to assign a name to a street or part of a street which does not already have a name.
 The latter situation is likely to arise where either no nominated name has been received under section 17, or a name has been nominated but the authority has objected and either the nominee has not appealed or has appealed and been unsuccessful.

-In either scenario, the authority must advertise the proposed street name for a period of one month prior to issuing the order.
+The authority must advertise the proposed street name for a period of one month prior to issuing the order.

 Section 19: “(1) The urban authority shall cause the name of every street to be painted, or otherwise marked, in a conspicuous position on any house, building or erection in or near the street, and shall from time to time alter or renew such inscription of the name of any street, if and when the name of the street is altered or the inscription becomes illegible.